 Most agencies provide freelance interpreters with business cards that should be given out at the assignment.
 Remember to give the agency’s card and number to the client and not your personal card.
-Bear in mind that it’s small word and trying to convert an agency’s client to your own may lead to less assignments down the road.
+Bear in mind that it’s a small world and trying to convert an agency’s client to your own may lead to fewer assignments down the road.
 Not to mention bad karma!

 The Interpretation and Translation Industry is moving at high speed.
 Never before has there been so many tools, conferences, and online courses to help advance linguists’ careers.
 Take advantage of what is out there.
 A lot of these tools are free or come at a nominal cost.
 Also, remember to take advantage of related articles and blogs online.

 One of the best ways of ‘staying in the loop’ is by joining industry associations such as The American Translators Associations.
 Membership is optional, but of course, more information is accessible to paying members.
 Their ‘Recourses’ pages provide a wealth of knowledge.
 There you can find information on Careers, Newcomers, Business Practices, Professional Developments, and more.

 Each region, state, and city has its own industry association as well.
 They offer great opportunities to learn what is happening close to home.
 Many hold events where you can meet colleagues and create business contacts.
 In the mid-Atlantic region, we recommend the DVTA , or the New York Circle of Translators.

 Stay tuned for more industry tips~

 Christina R. Medical Interpreter, NYC

 9+ years of experience